hyunkyu-Park/66DaysOfData/README.md

   ㆍHad a meeting to prepare for the AI storytelling class next week.
 They will be online and offline classes alternately, so I spent a lot of time discussing ways to fit each other.
   ㆍ Studied 'The nearest neighbor method' at Building AI - 'How the nearest neighbor method is used for both regression and classification tasks'.

+__Day 58__

+ㆍ Studied basics of Natural language processing which is giving text a representation that computers can work with at the 'AI Building' - Working with text.
+It started with the 'Bag of the words' and the technique called by the cumbersome name Term Frequency Inverse Document Frequency (tf-idf).